ialhabbal/meta_prompt_extractor/README.md

 ## Update 1.6.0

 - Browse Files floating window now detached and resizable.
-- Imporved drag and drop images onto the node to extract the prompts, positive and negative (if there is a negative)
+- Imporved prompt extraction logic for images dragged and dropped onto the node.

 ## How to Use